Brightspace/test-reporting-action/docs/storage-schema.md

 All report data once submitted to the back-end is stored in [AWS Timestream].
 The data is split across 2 tables ([`summary`](#summary) and [`details`](#details)) to better store common items, reduce duplication and allow for more targeted queries.
-Below are a breakdown of the various tables and there columns as well as the corresponding JSON path within the report format the data is sourced from.
+Below is a breakdown of the various tables and there columns as well as the corresponding JSON path within the report format the data is sourced from.